Polish skier (born in Zakopane on 18th June 1913; died in Zakopane on 29th October 1993).

-Stanisław Marusarz won a silver medal in ski jumping at the 1938 FIS Nordic World Ski Championships in Lahti — the first Pole ever to earn a medal in the championships.
-He also finished sixth in the individual nordic combined event at the 1933 FIS Nordic World Ski Championships in Innsbruck.
+Stanisław Marusarz won a silver medal in ski jumping at 1938 FIS Nordic World Ski Championships in Lahti, becoming the first Pole ever to win a medal in the championships.
+He also finished sixth in the individual Nordic combined event at the 1933 FIS Nordic World Ski Championships in Innsbruck.

-Marusarz was named one of the best young talents in ski jumping in the late 1920s and earned his first national title in 1931.
-Many skiers outside of Scandinavia (Finland, Norway, & Sweden), who dominated classical skiing in the early 20th century, considered Marusarz "the best Nordic combiner in the world after [the] Norwegians."
+Marusarz was considered one of the best young talents in ski jumping in the late 1920’s and earned his first national title in 1931.

-Marusarz gained international attention in 1935 when he beat the world record with the longest jump of 87,5 m.
-After that success, people waited for the moment when he would finish ahead of the Norwegians.
-His best chance came at the 1938 FIS Nordic World Ski Championships in Lahti where he struggled to win over famous Ruud brothers: (Birger, Sigmund, and Asbjørn).
-Marusarz made the two best jumps in competition of 66 and 67 meters, earning him a total of 226.2 points, but the judges gave him much lower style scores than his rival (and friend) Asbjørn Ruud, the youngest of the three Ruud brothers - who jumped 63.5 and 64 m.
-The Norwegian Ruud won the competition with 226.4 points.
-Ruud thought about handing the gold over to Marusarz during the medal ceremony, but he settled on naming him the "Moral World Champion".
-Marusarz was favored to win the ski jumping competition at the 1939 FIS Nordic World Ski Championships in Zakopane, but finished a disappointing 5th because of an arm injury suffered prior to the competition.
+Marusarz gained international attention in 1935 when he beat the world record with jump of 87,5 m.
+His best chance to beat Norwegians, who were believed to be the best at that time, came at the 1938 FIS Nordic World Ski Championships in Lahti, where he struggled to beat famous Ruud brothers Birger, Sigmund and Asbjørn.
+Marusarz made two best jumps in competition (66 and 67 meters, that earned him a total of 226,2 points), but judges gave him much lower style points than they gave to Asbjørn, the youngest of the three Ruud brothers, who reached 63,5 and 64 m.
+Eventually, Ruud won the competition with 226,4 points.
+Ruud thought about handing the gold over to Marusarz during the medal ceremony, but he settled on naming him the "Moral World Champion."
+Marusarz was a favourite to win the ski jumping competition at the 1939 FIS Nordic World Ski Championships in Zakopane, but finished in a disappointing 5th place, because of an arm injury suffered prior to the competition.

-After the German attack on Poland in 1939, he joined the AK and fought for Poland's independence until 1940, when he was captured and sentenced to death.
-However, Marusarz successfully escaped from a German prison and fled to Hungary, where he stayed until the end of the war.
+After Nazis attacked Poland in 1939, he joined Home Army and fought for Poland's independence until 1940, when he was captured and sentenced to death.
+Marusarz successfully escaped from a German prison and fled to Hungary, where he stayed until the end of the war.

 - Silver Cross of the Virtuti Militari

-- Grand Cross of the Order of Polonia Restituta - 2010, posthumously; previously awarded the Commander's Cross and the Knight's Cross
+- Grand Cross of Polonia Restituta Order - 2010, posthumously; previously awarded the Commander's Cross and the Knight's Cross

 - Cross of Valour - twice